-The ETF industry is becoming significantly more competitive as existing players compete on price and broaden their suite of products to different strategies that are, in some cases, similar to ours.
+The ETF industry is becoming significantly more competitive.
+Certain existing players have chosen to compete on price in commoditized categories.
+In addition, existing players have broadened their suite of products to different strategies that are, in some cases, similar to ours.
+Lastly, large traditional asset managers are also launching ETFs, some with similar strategies to ours.
 We do not know what effect, if any, the launch of these ETFs may have on our business.
 Within the ETF industry, being a first mover, or one of the first providers of ETFs in a particular asset class, can be a significant advantage as the first ETF in a category to attract scale in AUM and trading liquidity is generally viewed as the most attractive ETF.
-We believe that our early launch of ETFs in a number of asset classes or strategies, including fundamental weighting and currency hedging, positions us well to maintain our position as one of the ETF industry.
+We believe that our early launch of ETFs in a number of asset classes or strategies, including fundamental weighting and currency hedging, positions us well to maintain our position as one of the leaders of the ETF industry.
+Additionally, we believe our affiliated indexing or "self-indexing" model enables us to launch proprietary products which do not have exact competition.